Ao Nang is a resort town near Krabi. To get there from the airport, either pre-book a ‘limo’, or take the local bus which departs from the airport.

 Hong Island Tour & Railey Beach

-During another visit to Aonang in December 2013 we booked several boat trips to islands.
+During my first visit to Aonang in December 2013 we booked several boat trips to islands.

 4-Islands & Phi-Phi Island Diving